-Name Nature Title Principal activities outside the Guarantor Mr. Tobías Martínez Gimeno Executive Chief Executive Officer N/A Mr. Bertrand Kan Independent Non-executive Chairman Among other responsibilities, he is currently a member of the Advisory Council of Wadhwani Asset Management and Chairman of the Board of UWC Netherlands.
-Mr. Giampaolo Zambeletti Independent Coordinating Director N/A Mr. Pierre Blayau Independent Director President of CCR (Caisse Centrale de Reassurance), member of the Strategic Committee of SECP (Canal+ Group), Censor of FIMALAC, Senior Advisor of Bain & Company and Chairman of Harbour Conseils.
+Name Nature Title Principal activities outside the Guarantor Mr. Tobías Martínez Gimeno Executive Chief Executive Officer N/A

+Name Nature Title Principal activities outside the Guarantor Mr. Bertrand Kan Independent Non-executive Chairman Among other responsibilities, he is currently Chairman of the Board of UWC Netherlands.
+Ms. Ana García Fau Independent Director Independent director of the listed companies Gestamp Automoción, Merlin Properties Socimi and JDE Peet's (the Netherlands).
+She is also non-executive Chair of Finerge, S.A. and member of the advisory boards of Salesforce and DLA Piper, among others, and of the Board of Trustees of the Fundación Universidad Comillas ICAI.
+Mr. Pierre Blayau Independent Director Censor of FIMALAC, Senior Advisor of Bain & Company and Chairman of Harbour Conseils and Board member of Newrest.
 Ms. Anne Bouverot Independent Director Chairperson of the Board of Technicolor, as well as Senior Advisor of TowerBrook Capital Partners, Board member of Ledger and Chairperson of Foundation Abeona.
-Ms. Concepción del Rivero Bermejo Independent Director Non-executive Chairperson of Onivia and a Board member of Gestamp Automoción S.A., member of the advisory boards of the Mutual Society of Lawyers and of the "Made in Möbile" and a member of the management Board of the Spanish Directors Association (AED).
-Ms. María Luisa Guijarro Piñal Independent Director Board member of Adamo Telecom Iberia, S.A. and Adamo Telecom, S.L.
+Ms. Concepción del Rivero Bermejo Independent Director Independent director of Gestamp Automoción and a member of its sustainability committee.
+Non-executive Chairperson of Onivia, member of the Advisory Board of the Mutual Society of Lawyers, Trustee of the Tecnalia Foundation and member of the Board of the Spanish Association of Directors and Co-Chair of Women Corporate.
+Ms. María Luisa Guijarro Piñal Independent Director Non-executive Chair of Adamo Telecom, S.L.
 Mr. Christian Coco Proprietary Director Investment Director at Edizione Srl, director of the companies of Edizione Group, Benetton Srl and CEO of ConnecT Due, as well as non- executive Chairman of Benetton Group Srl.
 Mr. Leonard Peter Shore Independent Director He is currently Chairman of Gigacomm Pty Ltd, a private Australian broadband service provider.
-Ms. Alexandra Reich Proprietary Director Board member of Delta Fiber.
+Ms. Alexandra Reich Proprietary Director Board member of Delta Fiber and of IKANO (IKEA) SEA.
 Ms. Kate Holgate Independent Director Co-Head of Global New Business at the international communications and public affairs consultancy Brunswick Group.